hack3ric/mimic/README.md

 For IPv6, the IP field needs to be surrounded by square brackets: `local=[2001:db8::cafe]:7000`.
 This means packets originated from or sending to the local machine using that IP and port is processed.
 Multiple parallel filters can be specified by passing multiple `-f` options.

-The general usage of Mimic CLI looks like:
+The general command of running a Mimic instance looks like:

 ```console
 # mimic run -f <filter1> [-f <filter2> [...]] <interface>